Prosody London Jacinth Jonquil, a niche perfume for women, held by a model in a boutique fragrance store

 Why natural niche perfumery belongs on this list

 The best niche perfumes for women increasingly include natural botanical alternatives — and for good reason.
-The niche perfumery world has largely been built on synthetic innovation, producing some extraordinary fragrances.
-It has also produced an industry-wide reliance on synthetic fixatives and musks that raise legitimate health questions.
+While niche perfumery has long been driven by synthetic innovation, producing many exceptional fragrances, it has also relied heavily on synthetic aroma chemicals, fixatives, and musks that continue to be studied for their potential health and environmental impacts.

-How to shop for the best niche perfumes for women
+How to shop for the best niche perfume for women

 Sample extensively before buying.
 Niche fragrances are expensive, and the only reliable test is on your own skin over several hours.
 Our Build Your Own 6 x 2ml Discovery Set lets you choose any six from the Prosody London collection before committing to a full bottle.